 So, as well as reviewing recently published books, History Today intends to include an occasional series on books of major historical importance, to re-examine their reputation and consider the impact they have made in the years since their first appearance.

-Ten years ago Keith Thomas's book Religion and the Decline of Magic was published.
-This year the publishers, Weidenfeld and Nicolson, are re-issuing it in its fourth impression.
-Dr. Paul Slack of Exeter College, Oxford, discusses the book's importance to the historian.
-Whilst Dr. Alan McFarlane of King's College, Cambridge, assesses its impact on social anthropology.
+Ten years ago, Keith Thomas’s book Religion and the Decline of Magic was published.
+This year, the publishers, Weidenfeld and Nicolson, are re-issuing it in its fourth impression.
+Dr. Paul Slack of Exeter College, Oxford, discusses the book’s importance to the historian.
+Whilst Dr. Alan Macfarlane of King’s College, Cambridge, assesses its impact on social anthropology.